 The Timeline to Output Tone Mapping setting helps Resolve tone map your values down to your mastering nit level.
 In Simple mode, Resolve maps values between 5500 and 100 nits to your mastering value.
 Anything above 5500 will be clipped.
 If you use the Luminance Mapping mode, you can change the upper limit.
 This is helpful if you have material with values well above 5500 that you would like to preserve.
 However, anything in the lower range may be mapped darker.
-This is a project-wide, creative decision that will affect the final look of the project and should be made at the colorist’s discretion.
+This is a project-wide, creative decision that will affect the project's final look and should be made at the colorist’s discretion.

 7. Now that our project is set up for HDR color management, we can set up our HDR deliverables.
 There are many different file formats and codecs that support HDR, but we’ll want to use 1920x1080 10-bit H.265 (HEVC) MOV files for best results.
 HEVC files are efficient in file size and fidelity and are best suited for web-based review.
-In the deliver page, select the H.265 preset.
+On the deliver page, select the H.265 preset.

-8. Next, make sure the Format is Quicktime and the Codec is H.265.
-Check Network Optimization and make sure your resolution is at least 1920x1080 and the Frame Rate matches your project settings (in this case, we are using 23.976).
+8. Next, make sure the Format is Quicktime, and the Codec is H.265.
+Check Network Optimization and make sure your resolution is at least 1920x1080, and the Frame Rate matches your project settings (in this case, we are using 23.976).

 9. Next, to make sure the file is 10-bit, set the Encoding Profile to Main10.